svin24/svin24.github.io/content/blog/You-cant-capture-the-nuance.md

   exceeding the bounds of the text box or even the entire web browser, to select all text from that point to the start of the text box.
 (Thanks minus for mentioning this one)
+- Selecting text and middle clicking anywhere will paste the text at the clicked location.
+This uses a separate, distinct clipboard from the one accessed with ctrl+c/ctrl+v.
+I can also use shift+insert to paste text from this secondary clipboard (this is called the "primary selection").

 I rely on all of these nuances when I use form controls in my everyday life.
 This is just for English, by the way.
 I often type in Japanese, which has an